-Axolotl is a neotenic salamander, closely related to the Tiger Salamander.
+The Axolotl is a species of salamander, closely related to the Tiger Salamander.

-The species originates from numerous lakes, such as Lake Xochimilco underlying Mexico City.
+The species originates from numerous lakes in Mexico, such as Lake Xochimilco underlying Mexico City.
+However, as of 2010, wild axolotls are near extinction due to urbanisation in Mexico City and pulloted waters.
 Axolotls are used extensively in scientific research due to their ability to regenerate limbs.
-As of 2010, wild axolotls are near extinction due to urbanisation in Mexico City and pulloted waters.

 Things To Do

 - Can you identify which ones are male and which ones are female?

 - Have a look at them feeding...Can you see how they do it?

 - Check out their external gills, do you see them breathing in and out?